 If you are found or plead guilty in District Court you have thirty days to file an appeal to Circuit Court, no questions asked.
 You do not have to state a basis for your appeal or otherwise justify why you think you should be able to get another chance at defending yourself.
 Once appealed, the case starts all over again with a different judge and a different prosecutor and a jury.
 It’s a complicated process to appeal and you must follow the rules strictly.
 If you want to appeal, contact us immediately!

-In Arkansas, the law does not allow prosecutors from reducing or dismissing DWIs, which means your only choice is to plead guilty or go to trial.
-The attorneys at Leigh Law are experienced and trained in fighting these charges.
+In Arkansas, the law does not allow prosecutors to reduce or dismiss DWIs, which means your only choice is to plead guilty or go to trial.
+The criminal defense attorneys at Leigh Law are experienced and trained in fighting these charges.

 Leigh Law fights DWIs if there is a chance of prevailing at trial.
 If we don’t have grounds to win at trial, the goal turns to obtaining the best sentence for you.